RichardLee0211/test/testLatex/README.LateX.md

 # ch18 Floats, Figures and Captions
 TODO: to be continue, at ch18.2. heading to new area, data analysis

+# ch22 Errors and warning
+feel like I need to know more about latex to make my assignment perfect

 # ch27 Mathematics
 I am doing homework on algorithm class, and I would like to convert it into a latex document, so I jump to math chapter here